Rugal/rugal.github.com/_posts/2013/2013-11-24-springmvc-interceptor.md

 # postHandler

-### execution sequence:
+### execution sequence
-execution order in a invert order to execution chain.
+Execution order in a invert order to execution chain.

-### execution position:
+### execution position
-  this method will be executed after handler actually invoked, and before `DispatcherServlet` render the view.
+This method will be executed after invocation of handler, but right before `DispatcherServlet` rendering the view.

-### significance:
+### significance
-  this method is to do some modification or surviliance the `ModelAndView` object.
+  this method is to do some modification or surviliance to response object.

 # afterCompletion

-### execution sequence:
+### execution sequence
-execution order is invert with execution chain, thus first interceptor will be the last one to execute.
+Execution order is invert with execution chain, thus first registred interceptor will be the last one to execute.

 ### execution position:
-this method will only be called if this preHandler method is successfully executed and return true, which means throwing exception or returning false will not intended to enter this method.
+This method will only be invoked if preHandler method returns `true`, which means throwing exception or returning false will not enter this method.
 Will be invoked after view was rendered by `DispatcherServlet`

 ### significance: